Latah/Hangman, Spokane: Physical Geography

 Latah/Hangman has a diverse geography thanks to its large size relative to other neighborhoods in the city.
 From High Bridge Park in the far north the neighborhood stretches more than four miles south-southeast to the city's southern limit.
 Its boundaries are irregular, but the vast majority of the neighborhood is located on the floor of the valley cut by Latah Creek or the slopes along either side.
 The floor of the valley, along the creek, lies at elevations between 1,700 feet in the north and 1,800 feet in the south.
 The surrounding Columbia Plateau lies at an elevation in excess of 2,300 feet, giving the Latah Valley a depth of up to 500 feet.
 In places, particularly on the eastern slopes, that rise is dramatic and occurs across less than a quarter-mile of distance.

 The slopes to the east are the steepest, and largely unsuitable for development except for at southernmost tip of Latah/Hangman along Hatch Road.
 Other than the development there, the eastern slopes are dominated by parkland covering over 500 acres commonly known as the South Hill Bluff.
 Trails crisscross the bluff, making switchbacks and passing through ponderosa pine forest and bunchgrass meadows.
 The slopes to the west are less dramatic and more suitable for development.
 It is on those slopes that the Qulachan and Eagle Ridge developments are located.
-The western slopes are also interrupted by valleys of smaller creeks like Garden Springs and Marshall Creeks draining into Latah Creek.
+The western slopes are also interrupted by valleys of smaller streams like Garden Springs Creek and Marshall Creek draining into Latah Creek.

 The valley serves as a major transportation corridor for the region, carrying a limited access highway, U.S. 195, and two railroads into Spokane.
 The more westerly of the two railroad tracks is part of the BNSF Railway's Northern Transcon route.
 Towards the northern edge of the neighborhood, Interstate 90 and U.S. 195 cross over the creek together, along with separate bridges carrying Sunset Highway, a surface street, and the BNSF tracks.
 These bridges are the namesake for High Bridge Park, which lies in their shadow.

 Latah/Hangman straddles the boundary between two ecoregions as defined by the World Wildlife Fund.
 Most portions of the neighborhood, like almost all of the rest of the city, lie within the Okanagan dry forests ecoregion, which stretches from just south of Spokane northwest through the Okanagan and into the Thompson Plateau of British Columbia.
 Tall ponderosa pine trees are a remnant of the pre-development nature of the ecoregion.
 In the far south of the neighborhood, beyond the crest of Eagle Ridge to the south the Okanagan dry forests transition into the Palouse grasslands.